 You’re more than a member, you’re an owner!

-From the outside, co-ops may look like privately owned discount clubs, which charge annual fees to its members in exchange for a discount on purchases.
+From the outside, food co-ops may look like privately owned discount clubs, which charge annual fees to its members in exchange for a discount on purchases.
 Our members invest their money as equity and make business decisions democratically to ensure the health of the Co-op and community.

 This is why we refer to our members as owners.